 The International Water Management Institute (IWMI) is a non-profit, scientific research organization focusing on the sustainable use of water and land resources in developing countries.
 It is headquartered in Colombo, Sri Lanka, with regional offices across Asia and Africa.
 IWMI works in partnership with governments, civil society and the private sector to develop scalable agricultural water management solutions that have a real impact on poverty reduction, food security and ecosystem health.
-IWMI is a member of CGIAR, a global research partnership for a food secure future.
+IWMI is a member of the CGIAR System Organization, a global research partnership for a food secure future.

 IWMI’s Mission is to provide evidence-based solutions to sustainably manage water and land resources for food security, people’s livelihoods and the environment.

 IWMI’s Vision, as reflected in the Strategy 2014-2018, is ‘a water-secure world’.
-IWMI targets water and land management challenges faced by poor communities in the developing countries, and through this contributes towards the achievement of the United Nations Millennium Development Goals (MDGs) of reducing poverty and hunger, and maintaining a sustainable environment.
+IWMI targets water and land management challenges faced by poor communities in the developing countries, and through this contributes towards the achievement of the Sustainable Development Goals (SDGs) of reducing poverty and hunger, and maintaining a sustainable environment.
 These are also the goals of CGIAR.

 IWMI works through collaborative research with many partners in the North and South, and targets policymakers, development agencies, individual farmers and private sector organizations.